Blue Angels (song)

 "Blue Angels" is a hip-hop song by Pras Michel, released as the third single from his debut solo studio album, Ghetto Supastar.
-The track features vocals from American group The Product G&B. The single was released on September 28, 1998 as a last minute replacement for What'cha Wanna Do, which was removed from shelves just days before release.
-Vocal & instrumental parts from “Grease” theme are sampled in.
-The music video (directed by Antoine Fuqua) features Pras on a submarine that is about to crash.
+The track features vocals from American group The Product G&B. The single was released on September 28, 1998, as a last minute replacement for What'cha Wanna Do, which was removed from shelves just days before its release.
+The track samples the theme song "Grease" by Frankie Valli.
+"Blue Angels" was a commercial success in the United Kingdom, where it reached the top ten.

+The accompanying music video (directed by Antoine Fuqua) features Pras on a submarine that is about to crash.
 His mission to save the crew members is thwarted when the ship implodes, causing everyone but Pras to die, as he manages to escape by jumping over the side of the ship.